flyteorg/flyte/rsts/getting_started.rst

      The ``fast`` registration method can only be used if you do not modify any requirements (re-use existing environment).
 But, if you add a dependency to your requirements file / env you have to follow the :ref:`getting-started-standard` method.

 #.
-You can now deploy the code using flytectl similar to done previously. ``flytectl`` automatically guesses that the package is for ``fast`` registration.
-For this to work, a new ``storage`` block has to be added to the flytectl configuration with appropriate permissions at runtime.
+The code can now be deployed using flytectl similar to done previously. ``flytectl`` automatically guesses that the package is for ``fast`` registration.
+   Note: For this to work, a new ``storage`` block has to be added to the flytectl configuration with appropriate permissions at runtime.
 The Storage block configures flytectl to write to a specific ``S3 / GCS bucket``.
 If using sandbox, this is automatically configured by flytectl (so you can skip).
 But, take a note for future.

    .. prompt::